 Silicon Carbide and 800V High Voltage Architecture

-Led by Tesla, Audi, Renault, Ford, Hyundai, Porsche, BYD and Toyota (Mirai) will all use silicon carbide parts to improve endurance performance.
+Tesla, Audi, Renault, Ford, Hyundai, Porsche, BYD and Toyota (Mirai) will all use silicon carbide parts to improve endurance performance.

-The Counterattack of Hybrid Electric Vehicle
+The Counterattack of Hybrid Electric Vehicles

 While the variety of hybrid forms can be confusing, there is no denying that hybrid electric vehicles are an effective short-term option in the transition to zero carbon emissions.
-At least for car manufacturers, Mercedes-Benz and BMW's sales of gasoline-powered cars, exempt from EU carbon fines, are a niche.

 Top 10 Tesla’s Autonomous Vehicle Competing Companies In 2022